Symbols

 Partitions and pairs of partitions parametrize characters of the Weyl groups of classical types, and tuples of partitions parametrize characters of imprimitive complex reflection groups.
 2-Symbols parametrize unipotent characters of classical Chevalley groups, and more general e

--symbols parametrize unipotent characters of Spetses associated to spetsial imprimitive complex reflection groups.
+-symbols parametrize unipotent characters of spetses associated to spetsial imprimitive complex reflection groups.
 The rank of a symbol is equal to the semi-simple rank of the corresponding Chevalley group or Spets.

 Symbols of rank n